Llangadfan lady fined for fly-tipping

-The incident, which was captured on the supermarket's CCTV, was investigated by environmental protection officers who found intelligence linking the waste to the offender amongst several bags of household waste.
+The incident, which was captured on the supermarket's CCTV, was investigated by environmental protection officers.
+The officers found intelligence linking the waste to the offender amongst several bags of household waste.

 The offender, who was from Llangadfan, was issued with a fixed penalty notice which she accepted and paid £200 as an early repayment option.